phil-opp/blog_os/blog/content/second-edition/posts/12-threads/index.md

 ![Visualization of time slices for two CPU cores.
 Core 1 uses fixed time slices, while core 2 uses variable timeslices.](time_slicing.svg)

 The above graphic shows an example for time slicing on two CPU cores.
-Each color in the graphic hereby represents a different task.
+Each color in the graphic represents a different task.
 CPU core 1 uses a fixed time slice length, which gives each task exactly the same execution time until it is paused again.
 CPU core 2, on the other hand, uses a variable time slice length.
 It also does not switch between tasks in a varying order and even executes tasks from core 1 at some times.
 As we will learn below, both variants have their advantages, so it's up to the operating system designer to decide.

 ### Preemption

 In order to enforce time slices, the operating system must be able to pause a task when its time slice is used up.
 For this, it must first regain control of the CPU core.
 Remember, a CPU core can only execute a single task at a time, so the OS kernel can't "run in background" either.

 A common way to regain control after a specific time is to program a hardware timer.
 After the time is elapsed, the timer sends an [interrupt] to the CPU, which in turn invokes an interrupt handler in the kernel.
-Now the kernel has control again and perform the necessary work to switch to the next task.
+Now the kernel has control again and can perform the necessary work to switch to the next task.
 This technique of forcibly interrupting a running task is called _preemption_ or _preemptive multitasking_.

 [interrupt]: @/second-edition/posts/07-hardware-interrupts/index.md